Texas will extend time that schools will be allowed to stay online-only, Gov. Greg Abbott says

 Abbott on Tuesday said that time would be extended.
 His comment comes on the heels of a tumultuous week, after state education officials released guidance last Tuesday requiring districts to offer in-person instruction for five days a week to all parents who want it.

-"I think Mike Morath, the commissioner of education, is expected to announce a longer period of time for online learning at the beginning of the school year, up to the flexibility at the local level," Abbott said to KTRK.
+"I think Mike Morath, the commissioner of education, is expected to announce a longer period of time for online learning at the beginning of the school year, up to the flexibility at the local level," Abbott said.
 "This is going to have to be a local-level decision, but there will be great latitude and flexibility provided at the local level."

 Abbott and Morath have received numerous letters from school board presidents, Democratic state politicians and teacher advocates demanding more flexibility on when to keep school buildings closed and more public health mandates to keep teachers and students safe.

-Parents can choose to keep their kids learning virtually from home, but the state provided little guidance for how to protect teachers, more at risk for severe illness due to the virus.
+Parents can choose to keep their kids learning virtually from home, but the state provided little guidance for how to protect teachers, who may be more at risk for severe illness due to the virus.

 Public health experts have warned that reopening school buildings in areas where cases are rising precipitously will result in entire communities becoming infected.